Consultation on the NZQCF and the NZQA Rules

 Download the consultation document

-There are seventeen questions throughout the consultation document, which match the questions in the survey.
+There are seventeen questions throughout the consultation document.

 These are prompts only, so please do not feel limited by these questions if you have further feedback.